Luodian/RelateAnything/README.md

 **[MMLab@NTU](https://www.mmlab-ntu.com/)** & **[VisCom Lab, KCL](https://viscom.nms.kcl.ac.uk/)** -->

+## Acknowledgement

+We thank [Chunyuan Li](https://chunyuan.li/) for his help in setting up the demo.

 ## Citation
 If you find this project helpful for your research, please consider citing the following BibTeX entry.
 ```BibTex